IcySlurpee/pmr_map_tracker/CONTRIBUTING.md

 - `refactor`: a change that is neither a new feature nor a bug fix

 #### Scope
-The scope should be the area your change affects.
-Use `logic` for generalized logic fixes, like a new randomization option, or logic overhaul; or the `ch<#>` scopes for fixes targeting a specific chapter.
+Scope is optional and if supplied, should be the area your change affects.
+Use `logic` for generalized logic fixes, like a new randomization option, or logic overhaul; the `ch<#>` scopes for fixes targeting a specific chapter; or any of the other scopes for generalized changes.

 ### Revert Commits
 If your PR reverts a previous commit, simply add `revert: ` (note the space) to the beginning of the header of the commit you're reverting.